Skip to main content

 3. Carrying charges

 It’s no wonder this deduction gets overlooked.
 Its name isn’t exactly clear.
-But the basic gist is this – if you pay:
+But the basic gist is this – if you paid any of the following, you can claim those amounts back on your tax return.

-• Interest on loans used to fund investments
+• Interest you paid on money you borrowed to fund investments

 • Fees for certain types of investing advice, like whether to buy or sell a specific share